Radiofrequency Ablation Treatments –

 Radiofrequency Ablation (RFA) therapy is a procedure used to fight chronic spinal pain.
 It is a non-surgical, minimally invasive procedure that has been proven to be very successful in treating people suffering from chronic facet joint pain.

-Facet joints are the small joints that link the back of the spine.
-The body has six facet joints in the neck, twelve in the mid-back and five in the lower back.
+- Facet Joint Pain: Facet joints are the small joints that link the back of the spine.
+The body has six facet joints in the neck, twelve in the mid-back, and five in the lower back.
 Because these joints are full of nerves and nerve endings, they are one of the most common sources of chronic back pain.
 Facet joints can be easily aggravated by trauma from sports injuries or car accidents, or simply by age-related changes in the body.

 For more information about Radiofrequency Ablation (RFA) procedures at Performance Rehabilitation & Integrated Medicine call our Watchung NJ office at 908-754-1960.